 "It's also a good idea to maintain a working draft of your resume, and to frequently update it," Jamil said.
 "Otherwise, you might omit some of your achievements."

-You should also be sure to include relevant work experience, however minor it might seem to you, according to Maren Berge, Senior HR Leader, University Recruiting, Johnson & Johnson Corporate.
+Finally, be sure to include all relevant work experience, however minor it might seem to you, according to Maren Berge, Senior HR Leader, University Recruiting, Johnson & Johnson Corporate.

 "Don't underestimate your work experience in retail, food service—whatever the case may be.
 You can learn a lot in jobs that involve customer service."